 We live in Pune now.
 You can see Vetal Tekdi in the background of this picture on the right (that sometimes fails to load).

 If the workshop circuit has not stopped me from being productive, I have these guys to thank.
 Gita completes me as a person and as a professional.
+You can see her blogs Iti uvacha, Khana banana, Suryanamaskaram, and her daily output of a reading list of a poem, a short story and an essay in Writers Rite, a Facebook Page.

 I have a younger brother who is a social activist and film maker and an elder brother, who was trained as a linguist but is into teaching different modes of inquiry and its importance in education.
 My sister is a home maker and a singer.
 The influence of being sandwiched between such people has also been considerable.